praytoo/Capston3-PWA/README.md

-# Your Family Grocer – Full Stack E-Commerce Application
+# Your Family Grocer – Full Stack E-Commerce PWA

 ## 📚 Table of Contents